What is a Green Belt project?

 The PMI Improvement Cycle

-The means and method of a Green Belt project will lead you through the Improvement Cycle from the beginning, where you don’t really any have idea what the answer will be, to developing the solution.
+The means and method of a Green Belt project will lead you through the Improvement Cycle from the beginning, where you don’t really any have

 - take a problem